 Once the try-out notice is correctly completed, the incoming Team will file the Try-Out notice with the incoming Federation and the incoming Player shall then be permitted to participate, on a Try-Out basis, with the incoming Team.
 It shall be the responsibility of the outgoing Federation to make sure that a copy of the Try-Out Notice is also sent to the outgoing Team on whose roster the Player currently appears in his outgoing Federation.
 The appropriate place to file the Try-Out Notice is with the Manager, Regulations, of HC and the International Department of USAH.
-The Try-Out Notice expires at midnight preceding the day of the incoming Team's first regularly scheduled League game of the current Season, as that schedule has been forwarded to and placed on a Try-Out Notice after that date by any incoming Team.
+The Try-Out Notice expires at midnight preceding the day of the incoming Team's first regularly scheduled League game of the current Season, as that schedule has been forwarded to and placed on file with the Team's National Federation, and no Player can be placed on a Try-Out Notice after that date by any incoming Team.